sethryder/ecs-single-task-autoscaling/README.md

 This is a small function that has one simple task.
 Keep your cluster at N+1 (or whatever you configure).
 Meaning it will make sure that there is always one (or more) instances then there is tasks.
 This function will not scale up or down any instances, its primary task is to.. well manage running tasks.

 ##### Setup
-1. Create a new Lamba functon (we will name it **ecsLambdaAutoScale** in our example) but you can name it what you want.
+1. Create a new Lambda function (we will name it **ecsLambdaAutoScale** in our example) but you can name it what you want.
 2. Attach the **lambda_autoscale_ecs** role to the function.
-3. Create a Cloudwatch event (using Rules) that will run the function every minute.
+3. Create a CloudWatch event (using Rules) that will run the function every minute.
-  1. You can see the [Cloudwatch Docs](http://docs.aws.amazon.com/AmazonCloudWatch/latest/DeveloperGuide/WhatIsCloudWatchEvents.html) for creating the event.
+  1. You can see the [CloudWatch Docs](http://docs.aws.amazon.com/AmazonCloudWatch/latest/DeveloperGuide/WhatIsCloudWatchEvents.html) for creating the event.
   2. To set the config options, use **Configure Input** and select **Constant (JSON text)**.
   3. Use the following JSON to set your options, replacing with your actual cluster information and configuring the way you would like:
 ```